soply/mp_paper_experiments/README.md

 # mp_paper_experiments
-Numerical experiments of multi-penalty framework vs other sparse encoders
+This repository contains numerical experiments for the paper "Extension of the Lasso-path algorithm to multi-penalty regularization"